jkneifl/academic-page/content/post/vindy/index.md

 subtitle: A Generative Approach to Reduced-Order Modeling with Uncertainty Quantification

 # Summary for listings and search engines
-summary: VENI, VINDy, VICI is an interpretable data-driven framework for building generative reduced order models with embedded uncertainty quantification based on variational autoencoders and SINDy.
+summary: VENI, VINDy, VICI is an interpretable, data-driven framework for building generative reduced-order models with uncertainty quantification, combining variational autoencoders with a probabilistic extension of SINDy.

 # Link this post with a project
 projects: []